mahmoudgeatar/Expense-Tracker-Lite/README.md

 6- Any trade-offs or assumptions

-I chose HTTP package for API calls because the requests are simple and don’t have complex constraints.
+I choose HTTP package for API calls because the requests are simple and don’t have complex constraints.

 I used Provider for state management due to the project's simplicity.